-• This is a residential block of 65 flats over 11 storeys with a lift motor room above.
-There is a single protected means of escape staircase with two final exit doors at ground level.
+• The building is a residential block of 65 flats over 11 storeys.
+There is a single protected and manually vented means of escape staircase with two final exit doors at ground level.

 3 MANAGING RISK

 This is where documentation, certification and records relating to the specific criteria being assessed relating to the management of risk within the building were found to be in place and currently in date.